Knox-AAU/PreprocessingLayer_Nordjyske/README.md

 - Theis Erik Jendal

 ## Status of project
 The project is not done and is currently a work in progress.

 The functionality still missing from the system includes:

 - Pre-processing
 - Post-processing
-- Enhanced extraction of text written in a Gothic font
+- Enhanced extraction of text written in a Gothic font (improved in the fall of 2021)
 - Segmentation and text extraction across multiple pages

 ## Known issues